-My purpose on this site is to share with you the hope that understanding can lift us out of dark destiny.
-More, it can give joy exploring new vistas of the human mind and condition.
+My purpose on this site is to share with you understanding that can lift us out of what feels like dark destiny, but in fact is the black hole of trauma.

-The wholist perspective, which I want to introduce to you, describes and makes sense of the various pains and numbnesses that radiate across individuals, communities, and generations, and from instincts to morals and existential meanings.
-It also makes sense of the joys of our strivings and thrivings and fulfillments.
-I use the word ‘wholist’ because it includes holistic (biopsychosocial) and whole, meaning multidimensional.
+The wholist perspective, which I introduce to you, describes and makes sense of the various tears, frayed edges, and holes trauma causes in individuals, communities, and generations, from instincts to morals and existential meanings.
+I use the term ‘wholist perspective’ because this term includes holistic (biopsychosocial) and whole, meaning multidimensional views.

 The wholist perspective is introduced in the film, survival strategies table, and seminar series in the Traumatic Stress Framework section.
 Other pages in the section examine the framework from different angles.
-Subsequent sections examine various traumatic situations, and include healing and effects on healers.
+Subsequent sections examine various traumatic situations, and include healing and the price healers must pay.
 I am fond of the section on philosophy in which I apply lessons from prior sections to the wider human condition.